 The tech space is a candidate-driven market, and it’s common for candidates to switch jobs after one to two years in a role.
-Stephanie observes that setting aside very senior or experienced, mature candidates, it’s rare to come across hands-on, technical candidates that have remained in a position for more than four years.
+The expert observes that setting aside very senior or experienced, mature candidates, it’s rare to come across hands-on, technical candidates that have remained in a position for more than four years.
 “Candidates know their worth in today’s market.
 Generally, they don’t hesitate to quit their jobs if they feel underappreciated or if they find greener pastures elsewhere,” she says.

 Bearing this in mind, she advises that companies attract talent by developing an inspirational culture.
 Besides sponsoring courses for employees to upskill and learn different technologies, companies should also accommodate salary increments and flexible work arrangements.